elastic/kibana/x-pack/plugins/banners/README.md

 - `textContent`

-The (plain) text content that will be displayed inside the banner
+The text content that will be displayed inside the banner, either plain text or markdown

 - `textColor`